Who We Are

 Jeff Williams is founder and President of Taste Project.
 He has always had a passion for cooking, food, and feeding people.
 Being half Italian, Jeff’s heritage feeds his passion and discovery in the area of Italian Cuisine.

 His vision for Taste Project is different than a growing, profit generating, Italian restaurant.
 His vision is not a homeless shelter or a soup kitchen; but a place where every day folks eat; and those who could not afford to eat there, could still enjoy a meal in the restaurant.
-In June 2012, Jeff launched Taste Project.
+In June 2012, Jeff launched Taste Project; and in December 2017, the organization launched Taste Community Restaurant.

 Brian has always had a passion for serving.
-For years, he and his wife hosted their small group bible study in their home, and served in their church.
-Brian lives in Fort Worth with his wife Jacqueline and their three children: Ty, Brant, and Grace.
+For years, he and his wife hosted their small group bible study in their home and served in their church.
+Brian lives in Fort Worth with his wife Jacqueline and their three children: Tyler, Brandt, and Grace.

-Brian has been on-board with Taste Project since its inception.
-His background in sales, organization, and leadership have been invaluable in launching Taste Project.
+Brian has been involved with Taste Project since its inception.
+His background in sales, organization, and leadership have been invaluable in launching Taste Project and sustaining Taste Community Restaurant.

 Julie Williams is the wife of Taste Project founder, Jeff Williams.
-She has volunteered with Taste Project since its inception in 2012; but is a full-time marketer in the healthcare industry.
+She has volunteered with Taste Project since its inception in 2012; and previously was a full-time marketer in the healthcare industry.
 When not working or volunteering, Julie enjoys running and chasing their son Brian.
+Their family lives in Fort Worth.

 Julie’s creative background has helped launch Taste Project and Taste Community Restaurant; and has helped in the planning for future projects.